andgineer/docker-amazon-dash-button-hack/README.md

 It sniffs the network to intercept Amazon Button communications with Amazon, thereby detecting button presses.

-It can write to Google Sheets, Google Calendar and fire event in [IFTTT](https://ifttt.com).
+It can write to Google Sheets, Google Calendar and fire events in [IFTTT](https://ifttt.com).

 I use it on my [Synology](https://www.synology.com) for [IoT calendar](https://sorokin.engineer/posts/en/iot_calendar_synology.html).